TurboVega/image2agon/README.md

 # image2agon
 Converts PNG files to binary data for AgonLight (TM) usage.

-This document is for version V1.0 of the program.
+This document is for version V1.1 of the program.

+V1.1 - output 8-bit data as an option<br>
 V1.0 - initial upload<br>

-NOTE: The "prepsample.sh" script in the "samples" subdirectory has been renamed to "prepsample_linux.sh", and a new "prepsample_windows.bat" script has been added.
-The "prepsample_linux.sh" should work on a Mac, as well.
+There is a new binary output file format.
+It has 8 bits per pixel.
+The lower 6 bits (values 0x00 to 0x3F) represent color information, and the upper 2 bits (values 0x00, 0x40, 0x80, and 0xC0) represent transparency (i.e., 4 levels of alpha channel).
+A fully transparent pixel has an alpha value of 0 (stored as 0x00), while a fully opaque pixel has an alpha value of 3 (stored as 0xC0).
+When the output file has 8 bits per pixel, no palette is output, because each pixel has the full range of possible colors.

 This program converts PNG file data into binary data for use on the AgonLight (TM) retro computer.
 It reads multiple PNG files, combines their needed